inezowo/inezowo.github.io/thoughts/tencent.md

 OVERTIME WORKING hindering my figure-skating practice.

 To be honest, it might be one of the best companies in the world.
 The welfares, learning platforms, environments they are providing are absolutely attractive to a fresh graduate.
 It's just not what I want.
+I am still proud of being an alumnus of Tencent.